Hokkien: Chinese script

 Moreover, unlike Cantonese, Hokkien does not have a universally accepted standardized character set.
-Thus, there is some variation in the characters used to express certain words and characters can be ambiguous in meaning.
+Thus, there is some variation in the characters used to express certain words and characters can be ambiguous.
 In 2007, the Ministry of Education of the Republic of China formulated and released a standard character set to overcome these difficulties.
 These standard Chinese characters for writing Taiwanese Hokkien are now taught in schools in Taiwan.

 Latin script

-Hokkien, especially Taiwanese Hokkien, is sometimes written in the Latin script using one of several alphabets.
-Of these the most popular is POJ, developed first by Presbyterian missionaries in China and later by the indigenous Presbyterian Church in Taiwan.
-Use of this script and orthography has been actively promoted since the late 19th century.
-The use of a mixed script of Han characters and Latin letters is also seen, though remains uncommon.
-Other Latin-based alphabets also exist.
+Hokkien can be written in the Latin script using one of several systems.
+A popular system is POJ, developed first by Presbyterian missionaries in China and later by the indigenous Presbyterian Church in Taiwan.
+Use of POJ has been actively promoted since the late 19th century, and it was used by Taiwan's first newspaper, the Taiwan Church News.
+A more recent system is Tâi-lô, which was adapted from POJ.

-Min Nan texts, all Hokkien, can be dated back to the 16th century.
-One example is the Doctrina Christiana en letra y lengua china, presumably written around 1593 by the Spanish Dominican friars in the Philippines.
-Another is a Ming dynasty script of a play called Tale of the Lychee Mirror (1566), supposedly the earliest Southern Min colloquial text, although it is written in Teochew dialect.

-Taiwan has developed a Latin alphabet for Taiwanese Hokkien, derived from POJ, known as Tai-lo.
 Since 2006, it has been officially promoted by Taiwan's Ministry of Education and taught in Taiwanese schools.
-Xiamen University has also developed an alphabet based on Pinyin called Bbánlám pìngyīm.
+Xiamen University has also developed a system based on Pinyin called Bbánlám pìngyīm.
+The use of a mixed script of Chinese characters and Latin letters is also seen.

 Computing

 Hokkien is registered as "Southern Min" per RFC 3066 as zh-min-nan.

-When writing Hokkien in Chinese characters, some writers create 'new' characters when they consider it impossible to use directly or borrow existing ones; this corresponds to similar practices in character usage in Cantonese, Vietnamese chữ nôm, Korean hanja and Japanese kanji.
-Some of these are not encoded in Unicode (or the corresponding ISO/IEC 10646: Universal Character Set), thus creating problems in computer processing.
+When writing Hokkien in Chinese characters, some writers create 'new' characters when they consider it impossible to use directly or borrow existing ones; this corresponds to similar practices in character usage in Cantonese, Vietnamese chữ Nôm, Korean hanja and Japanese kanji.
+Some of these are not encoded in Unicode, thus creating problems in computer processing.